Patent ductus arteriosus (PDA)

 If you or your child has a congenital heart defect, or has had surgery to correct one, you may have some concerns about aftercare.
 Here are some issues you may be thinking about:

-In most cases, you can't do anything to prevent having a baby with a patent ductus arteriosus, or any other heart defect.
+Because the cause of most PDAs is unclear, there's no specific way to prevent having a baby with a patent ductus arteriosus.
 However, it's important to do everything possible to have a healthy pregnancy.
-Here are the basics:
+Here are some of the basics:

 If you have a family history of heart defects or other genetic disorders, consider talking with a genetic counselor before becoming pregnant.